 OUR CHURCH IS AN ‘OPEN CHURCH’ AND IS USUALLY OPEN BETWEEN 0930 AND DUSK.

-UPDATED MONTHLY JUNE 2017
+UPDATED MONTHLY AUGUST 2017

 The content of this website is compiled so that all sources are acknowledged where